Far Eastern University: Nursing Building

-The seven-storey building was completed in the 1960s, and served as the former home of the Institute of Architecture and Fine Arts.
+The seven-story building was completed in the 1960s, and served as the former home of the Institute of Architecture and Fine Arts.
 It was turned over to the Institute of Nursing, being the reason for its current name.
 At present, it still houses the Institute's Virtual Integrated Nursing Education Simulation Laboratory (VINES) and is dominantly occupied by FEU High School.

 FEU Auditorium

-FEU's Auditorium is designed by Pablo Antonio Sr., National Artist for Architecture, in 1949.
-It was regarded as the first "cultural center of the Philippines", and also, the very first fully air-conditioned auditorium in the country which can accommodate 1000 spectators.
-The Auditorium was home to renowned orchestras.
+The FEU Auditorium is designed by Pablo Antonio Sr., National Artist for Architecture, in 1949.
+It was regarded as the first "cultural center of the Philippines", and also, the very first fully air-conditioned auditorium in the country which can accommodate 1100 spectators.
+The Auditorium was home to the Manila Symphony Orchestra for 9 years.
 It featured dances from Manila Ballet Academy, New York City Center Ballet, and Martha Graham – an American dancer and one of the twentieth century revolutionary artists.
 It also became the venue of major theatrical productions like Bastien and Bastienne – created by two National Artists, Nick Joaquin (on words) and Cesar Legaspi (on scenic designs).
 In addition, it was in FEU where Sarah Joaquin–actress, writer, director, and former Head of the Drama Department–showcased her talents through presentation of classic and contemporary plays.
 To this date, the Auditorium upholds this legacy by accommodating more notable performances from local and international names.

 FEU Chapel

-Another masterpiece is within campus is the Student Council Association (SCA) Chapel, which was also designed by Architect Felipe Mendoza.
+Within campus is the Student Council Association (SCA) Chapel, which was also designed by Arch.
+Mendoza.
 Inaugurated on December 8, 1957, the SCA Chapel is where catholic activities of faculty, personnel, and students are held.
-Its interior features a mural by Carlos “Botong” Francisco, National Artist for Visual Arts.
-His painting 14 Stations of the Cross encompasses 260 degrees of one's visual range.
-The SCA Chapel's façade is the richly colored tile mosaic of Our Lady of Fatima by Vicente Manansala, also a National Artist who developed the transparent cubism technique apparent in this piece of art.
+Its interior features paintings by Carlos “Botong” Francisco, National Artist for Visual Arts.
+His painting the 14 Stations of the Cross and the Crucifixion encompasses 260 degrees of one's visual range meanwhile its façade bears a richly colored tile mosaic of Our Lady of Fatima by Vicente Manansala.

-Nicanor B. Reyes Sr. Memorial Square
+Dr. Nicanor Reyes Sr. Memorial Square

-In the middle of the campus rests this landmark and favorite backdrop for picture-taking in the campus.
-Erected in commemoration of the University's 40th anniversary, it consists of a 65-foot flagpole on a platform surrounded on all sides with brass sculpture, also done by Manansala, which interprets the late founder's philosophy of education.
-It represents the professional disciplines offered by the university.
+In the middle of the campus rests this eye-catching landmark.
+Erected in commemoration of the University's 40th anniversary, it consists of a 65-foot flagpole on a platform surrounded on all sides with brass sculpture, also done by Manansala, which interprets the late founder's philosophy on education.